Google Photos, the Final Blow for Privacy

 As Aral Balkan put it, we have entered an age of digital feudalism, where the poorest – unable to buy similar digital services – will pay with their data and privacy.
 And the frustrating part is that there is no easy way to stop it.
 Google is valued at a higher price than the GDP of about 200 countries.
 So many people are invested in the company, financially, psychologically and even on business level (you use Google Apps, right?).
 How will anyone stop that?

-You do not have to be annoyed by CCTV anymore, not of all the camera’s that are in public spaces or stores.
+You do not have to be annoyed by CCTV anymore.
+Nor by all the camera’s that are in public spaces or stores.
 People filming you on the streets?
 Not really an issue anymore.
 Those were actions that took place in public spaces anyway.

 No, you now have to be afraid of those close to you that have Android devices.
 The seemingly normal action of taking a picture at a private party is now Google’s own private CCTV network in action.
 Photos are uploaded automatically to Google’s cloud, analysed and categorised.
 Even if you choose not to use any of their services, they are able to build a profile of you, based on photos and videos your friends take of you.
 Because they have facial recognition software running on their servers that is better at recognising people than you are.